Proxmox VE 9.1 - Configuration

 tcp dport 25 log prefix "SMTP-RATELIMIT: " drop

-# Proxmox GUI (8006) - LAN + link-local only
+# Proxmox GUI (8006) - LAN only (IPv6 covered by trusted block above)

 tcp dport 8006 ip saddr 192.168.0.0/16 accept